alessandroassirelli98/alessandroassirelli98.github.io/_projects/(5) Mpc teaching lecture.md

 The teaching lesson was designed with the following key objectives in mind:

 - Introduce students to the fundamentals of Model Predictive Control and its advantages in control systems.
-- Illustrate the application of MPC in the control of a unicycle which is a nonlinear system.
+- Illustrate the application of MPC in the control of a unicycle, which is a nonlinear system.
 - Explain the mathematical modeling of the unicycle dynamics and its representation in state-space form.
 - Demonstrate the formulation of the MPC problem, including the prediction horizon, constraints, and cost function.
 - Provide hands-on experience by implementing and simulating the MPC controller for the unicycle using appropriate software tools.
 - Assess the performance and stability of the MPC controller under different scenarios and disturbances.

-Lesson Preparation
 The teaching lesson was carefully prepared to ensure effective knowledge transfer and engagement.
 The key steps involved in lesson preparation were as follows:

 - Research and Content Development: Thorough research was conducted to gather the necessary theoretical concepts and practical examples related to MPC and unicycle control.
 The lesson content was developed, focusing on clarity, coherence, and the gradual introduction of complex topics.
 I also took a lot of inspiration from what I learnt during my internship (the one about quadruped locomotion)